section-engineering-education/engineering-education/articles/getting-started-with-network-management/index.md

 ### **1.Fault Management**

 Imagine working as a network administrator at a big company, say a bank, and the network fails in all branches country-wide and there's no way to identify the problem?
-The network administrator would be pressurized from the top management to get the network back up or else the organization will suffer financial losses.
+The network administrator would be pressurized by the top management to get the network back up or else the organization will suffer a massive financial loss.
 To avoid such issues from arising, complex networks require proper design, with each component's role well defined.

 But what's a fault in networking? is it the same as a network error? you guessed they are not the same? you're right.

-***Network Fault***- refers to the condition that causes the network to fail to perform its task and it requires management action to repair or restore.
+***Network Fault*** - refers to the condition that causes the network to fail to perform its task and it requires management action to repair or restore.
-An example of a networking fault may result due to a telephone cable physically cut, this will prevent signals from passing through it.
+An example of a networking fault may result due to a telephone cable physically cut,  preventing signals from passing through it.

-To solve a networking fault, follow these simple steps:-
+In case of a networking fault, the following general steps are followed to restore a network:

 * Try and determine exactly where the fault is coming from.
 * Separate the rest of the network from the failure.
 This will ensure that the network continues to work without interference.